livepeer/go-livepeer/doc/ai-subnet.md

 > [!IMPORTANT]
 > If you're using the `warm` flag in your `aiModels.json` ensure you have the right pipeline running on your Orchestrator before submitting a job.

-To verify the correct functioning of your **off-chain** Gateway and Orchestrator nodes, submit an AI inference job for each of the supported pipelines.
+Submit an AI inference job for each of the supported pipelines to verify the correct functioning of your **off-chain** Gateway and Orchestrator nodes.

 #### Text-to-Image Inference Job

-To send an `text-to-image` inference job to the Gateway node and receive the result, follow these steps:
+To send a `text-to-image` inference job to the Gateway node and receive the result, follow these steps:

 1. **Job Submission**: Submit a job using the `curl` command: